Main Hoon Part-Time Killer: Controversy

 was the second time for the actor to do so after Perumaan.

-Director Faisal Saif, after filing counter to the case, denied the allegation about the film being a biopic on the star, he also stated he hasn't used any names/image/likeness/caricature and the case being filed on the film is baseless and done with lack of knowledge.
+Director Faisal Saif, after filing counter to the case, denied the allegation about the film being a biopic on the star.
+He also stated he hasn't used any names/image/likeness/caricature and the case being filed on the film is baseless and done with lack of knowledge.

 On 27 September 2014, Faisal Saif held a special screening at AVM Preview Theatre for Rajinikanth and stated, "We are holding a special screening of the film for Rajinikanth and Soundarya so that they may come to the right conclusion about my film not being based on Rajinikanth in any manner.
 The case filed by his lawyers against my film is absolutely baseless and it has been done with lack of knowledge and without seeing the content of my film."

-On 3 February 2015, Madras High Court ruled in favor of Rajinikanth and restricted Faisal Saif from using the actor's name in his upcoming film.
+On 3 February 2015, Madras High Court ruled in favour of Rajinikanth and restricted Faisal Saif from using the actor's name in his upcoming film.
 Saif, however, finally agreed to change his film's title.